theobald-software/helpcenter.theobald-software.github.io/includes/parameters/parameters.md

 ### About Custom Runtime Parameters

 User-defined runtime parameters can be used to filter SAP data before writing the data to the destination.
-They are part of the [extraction parameters](extraction-parameters.md/#custom) of an extraction{% if page.meta.product == "xtract-universal" %} and can be used in SQL statements, see [SQL parameters](sql-parameters.md){% endif %}.
+They are part of the [extraction parameters](extraction-parameters.md/#custom){% if page.meta.product == "xtract-universal" %} and can be used in SQL statements, see [SQL parameters](sql-parameters.md){% endif %}.
-There are two types of runtime parameters:
+There are two types of custom runtime parameters:

 - scalar parameters that represent a single value.
 - list parameters that represent multiple values separated by a comma, e.g., 1,10 or “1”, “10”.